AleksandrHovhannisyan/aleksandrhovhannisyan.com/_posts/dev/2020-04-20-javascript-pass-by-reference.md

 So, when we pass a pointer into a function as an argument, the formal parameter receives a copy of the *memory address* to which the argument was pointing.
 We essentially end up having two different variables, on two different stack frames (caller and callee), that point to the same location in memory.

-{% include picture.html img="pass-pointer-by-value" ext="PNG" alt="Passing a pointer by value." %}
+{% include picture.html img="pass-pointer-by-value" ext="png" alt="Passing a pointer by value." %}

 At that memory address is an object.
 We can "trace" (dereference) either the formal parameter pointer or the argument pointer and visit that memory address to modify the object located there.
 In the case of the code above, we're tracing the formal parameter pointer:

-{% include picture.html img="modifying-object" ext="PNG" alt="Modifying an object pointed to in memory." %}
+{% include picture.html img="modifying-object" ext="png" alt="Modifying an object pointed to in memory." %}

 What we cannot do is have the formal parameter point to a different location in memory and expect the argument to point to that new location once the function returns.
 This *would* be the case if the argument were passed in by reference.
 But JavaScript is pass by value!

-{% include picture.html img="point-to-new-object" ext="PNG" alt="Pointing the formal parameter to a new object." %}
+{% include picture.html img="point-to-new-object" ext="png" alt="Pointing the formal parameter to a new object." %}

 Notice that within the scope of the `changeName` function, we can indeed observe that `person` points to this object: `{ name: 'Jane' }`.
 But of course, this doesn't affect the pointer argument—it's still pointing to the original location in memory, and the object there is left untouched.